jonas-bautzmann/react-library-template/README.md

 ### Type Declarations

-Library build generates TypeScript declaration files for components using `vue-tsc`.
+Library build generates TypeScript declaration files for components using `tsc`.
 This enables JSDoc and type checking for component props in applications.

-### Storybook Type Checking

-The generic utility type `StoryArgs` defined in `storybook/stories/types.ts` can be used to derive a type for story args based on Vue component type declaration.
-It picks prop types automatically and allows definition of additional args properties.
-This enables at least basic type safety for story args.
-For example, it yields an error when attempting to set args which are not specified (or derived from component's props).

 ### Visual Regression Tests and Accessibility Tests